aws-samples/amazon-opensearch-batch-indexing-with-aws-lambda/README.md

 ![aws-samples-architecture-diagram.png](aws-samples-architecture-diagram.png)

-1. **Index Documents**: Indexes the file from the S3 Raw Zone into an Opensearch index.
+1. **Index Documents**: Indexes the file from the S3 Raw Zone into an OpenSearch index.
 Stores back the data with the ID of the document into the S3 Clean Zone.
 2. **Calculate Metrics**: Does sentiment analysis on the data and stores the results in S3 Metrics Zone.
-3. **Update Documents**: Updates the file in Opensearch index with the sentiment analysis metric.
+3. **Update Documents**: Updates the file in OpenSearch index with the sentiment analysis metric.

 ## Sample Scenario